Andrew Sullivan: Career

 In 1994, Sullivan published in The New Republic excerpts on race and intelligence from Richard Herrnstein and Charles Murray's controversial The Bell Curve, which argued that some of the measured difference in IQ scores among racially defined groups was a result of genetic inheritance.
 Almost the entire editorial staff of the magazine threatened to resign if material that they considered racist was published.
-To appease them, Sullivan included lengthy rebuttals from 19 writers and contributors.
+Sullivan included lengthy rebuttals from 19 writers and contributors.
 According to Sullivan, this incident was a turning point in his relationship with the magazine's staff and management, which he conceded was already bad because he "was a lousy manager of people."
 He left the magazine in 1996.

 Sullivan began writing for The New York Times Magazine in 1998, but editor Adam Moss fired him in 2002.
 Jack Shafer wrote in Slate magazine that he had asked Moss in an email to explain this decision, but that his emails went unanswered, adding that Sullivan was not fully forthcoming on the subject.
 Sullivan wrote on his blog that the decision had been made by Times executive editor Howell Raines, who found Sullivan's presence "uncomfortable", but defended Raines's right to fire him.
 Sullivan suggested that Raines did so in response to Sullivan's criticism of the Times on his blog, and said he had expected that his criticisms would anger Raines.
 Sullivan has also worked as a columnist for The Sunday Times of London.

 Ross Douthat and Tyler Cowen have suggested that Sullivan is the most influential political writer of his generation, particularly because of his very early and strident support for same-sex marriage, his early political blog, his support of the Iraq War, and his support of Barack Obama's presidential candidacy.
 After the cessation of his long-running blog, The Dish, in 2015, Sullivan wrote regularly for New York during the 2016 presidential election, and in 2017 began writing a weekly column, "Interesting Times", for the magazine.
 On July 19, 2020, after the unexplained absence of his column for June 5, Sullivan announced that he would no longer write for New York and would be reviving The Dish as a newsletter, The Weekly Dish, hosted by Substack.